kirkovg/soa-project/README.md

 5. Once all the images have been built successfully, run the JHipster Registry `docker-compose -f jhipster-registry.yml up`
 6. Navigate to `soa-project/docker-compose`.
 This is where the central configuration file `docker-compose.yml` is and from here you can run all the microservices at once `docker-compose up -d`.
 7. Check if all processes are running correctly with `docker ps` (you should see a process for each microservice container).
+8. The frontend of the application is running on port 8080, with default login "admin:admin".
+The list of registered microservices can be accessed on port 8761 on the JHipster registry.

 ## Application architecture